-Note: Portfolios will have performance data if all investments within the portfolio are recognized by Riskalyze for the time period being modeled.
-If an investment isn’t available for the respective time period, Riskalyze will remove that holding and identify that holding has been removed from the analysis.
+Portfolios will have performance data if all investments within the portfolio are recognized by Nitrogen for the time period being modeled.
+If an investment isn’t available for the respective time period, Nitrogen will remove that holding and identify that holding has been removed from the analysis.
 See the ℹ️ icon for those details.

 Interested in modeling how a portfolio would perform if we saw another market like 2016 or how a portfolio performed from 2015 to present?
 Using the Custom functionality, you can!

 1. Once you have made an adjustment to the start date or end date slider, you have the ability to create your Custom Scenario.
 Start by clicking “Save Scenario.”

 2. Next, you'll want to add a new name for your custom scenarios and then click save.
 After your Custom Scenario is created, it will appear in the Market Scenario dropdown.

 - To EDIT or DELETE a Custom Scenario, click the three dots icon in the upper right-hand corner.
 To edit a previously saved Custom Scenario select EDIT.

 2. You can now change your Custom Scenario name or date range.
 Click “Save” to complete your changes.
 If you wish to DELETE a Custom Scenario, select your desired Scenario and click DELETE

 Whether viewing Scenarios in Stress Test mode or Historical mode, you can use up to six comparisons to illustrate the amount of risk your client has is either too much, too little or just enough.
 Like the Goldilocks and the three bears.